rainerbrendle/Blue-River/README.md

 Every Journal entry can be subscribed to and can trigger further actions using an event-codition-action model.
 Which actions have been triggered and executed  are maintained in a high-water mark table, which just follows the Journal using processing agents.

 ### High-Water Mark
-To remember which follow-up actions have been taken yet, we maintain a high-water mark table, which represents a vector-clock implementation  Follow up actions are triggered by agent jobs, which scan the dase for pending actions and which run as GO routines.
+To remember which follow-up actions have been taken yet, we maintain a high-water mark table, which represents a vector-clock implementation  Follow up actions are triggered by agent jobs, which scan the datasae shards for pending actions and which can run as GO routines.

 ### Event-Condition-Action Rules

 An action is a next step to be taken and it has to happen within the same logical transaction as the high-water marks entry is written.
-Since we have a trasnactional journal, we can defer actions as long there is no concurrency on the single actor and oepratiosn are in sequence.
+Since we have a transactional journal, we can defer actions as long there is no concurrency on the single actor and oepratiosn are in sequence.

 ### Agents, Active Processing and High-Water Mark
 The active transformation is done via agent jobs, which wake up, if new messages are to be processed and which sleep again if there is nothing there to be done..